 - If you are transferring to another job where you will be covered by one of the other state sponsored retirement plans, this does not constitute a termination of employment, see dual membership.

-- You may not return to NDPERS-Covered Employment prior to receiving your refund or direct rollover.
-You will cease to be eligible to receive your requested distribution and your application will be cancelled.
+- You may not return to a NDPERS-covered Employer prior to receiving your refund or direct rollover.
+The meaning of “covered employer” is any NDPERS-affiliated employer in the NDPERS retirement program, whether you are in a contributing or non-contributing status.
+If returning to a covered employer, you will cease to be eligible to receive your requested distribution and your application will be cancelled.
 If you subsequently receive a distribution, you may be required to repay any refund or direct rollover you receive with interest.

 - Your payment will be issued in approximately 60 to 90 days, subject to tax notification requirements.
 You will receive a letter from NDPERS regarding your date of distribution.

 - By receiving a refund/rollover distribution of your member account balance, you forfeit all service credit to the date of the distribution, as well as:

 - Retirement Benefits

 - Disability Benefits

 - Non-Vested Employer Contributions